metaory/mxflow-cli/README.md

 # mxflow

-## a CICD for internal processes and workflows on local machines
+## a CICD for internal processes and workflows on local machines for teams
 group commands under a workflow, write steps, use special commands like `confirm`

 ### Special commands